gchq/sleeper/docs/developer-guide.md

 Tools are available to publish built artefacts to shared repositories, and to install them locally to avoid the need to build Sleeper yourself.
 We do not currently publish artefacts publicly.
-See [publishing artefacts](development/publishing.md) for how to set this up yourself, including pointing the Docker tools CLI at your own container registry.
+See [publishing artefacts](development/publishing.md) for how to set this up yourself, and [publishing the Docker tools CLI](development/publishing-docker-tools.md) for pointing the Docker tools CLI at your own container registry.

 ## Using the codebase